FAQs and Key Information

 Visitors are welcome at any time during the day.
 Residents can see their guests in their rooms or make use of any one of our communal lounges and cafes.
 We also welcome family to stay for a meal and eat with their loved one and encourage family and friends to take residents out when they can.
 At times we may have to make temporary changes to our visiting policy and during these times we will communicate with you the reasons for the change and what the changes look like.
 We will make every effort to make sure you are able to continue regular contact during these times.

 My loved one is very sociable.
 What activities do you offer?

 In every Hallmark care home we believe that activity should be at the centre of the care we provide.
 The activities offered vary by home, but each day is packed with activities, planned and organised by our dedicated lifestyle teams.
 If there are activities your loved one has always done, for example seeing a friend for coffee every Tuesday or watching a certain TV programme every week, we will do our best to include this in our plans and facilitate these interests.

-My loved on is very religious, can you support this?
+My loved one is very religious; can you support this?